 The Pirschbüchse are build on special order.
-They use a Heeren system falling block action originally made by Nagel & Menz or Outschar, and for the more modern ones, a Hagn action.
-They are treated as top-notch luxury rifles either in the Austrian style of the end of 19th century or in the neo-classic Hartmann & Weiss modern pattern.
+They use Heeren system falling block actions originally made by Nagel & Menz, Stefan Heym or Outschar, and for the more modern ones, a Hagn action.
+They are treated as top-notch luxury rifles either in the Continental style of the end of 19th century or in the neo-classic Hartmann & Weiss modern pattern.

 3 – THE TECHNICAL RIFLES

-For mountain hunting, we build an Ultra Light Technical rifle, designed for physical and weather extreme conditions.
+For mountain hunting, we build an Ultra Light Technical rifle, designed for hard country and extreme weather conditions.

-These rifles are manufactured on either a Remington SEVEN, 700 or Alaskan Ti fully blue printed actions, with hand fitted to bench-rest tolerances stainless steel match grade barrel beaded to composite Carbon & Kevlar stock.
+These rifles are manufactured on either REMINGTON 700 (and clones) or TIKKA T3X fully blue printed actions, with hand fitted to bench-rest tolerances stainless steel match grade barrel bedded in FBT full carbon or composite McMillan graphite & kevlar stock.

 These rifles use the resources of the most modern technologies.

-The percussion system is entirely rebuilt with a composite assembly of stainless steel, titanium and AU4G, with a reduced play nut, machined from a block of Dural; the percussion latency is reduced to about 30% of the original value.
-Indeed we can replace the original bolt by a hand fitted PTG custom one.
+The percussion system is entirely rebuilt in a composite assembly of stainless steel, titanium and AU4G; the percussion latency being reduced to about 30% of the original value.

-Included in the assembly is an ultra low scope mount and we advise the fitting of a light scope so as not to counterbalance the effort to lighten the rifle of which the weight varies between 5lbs-5oz to 6lbs depending of configuration and caliber, allowing a less than 7bs scoped rifle.
+Included in the assembly is our low scope mount and we advise the fitting of a light scope so as not counterbalance the effort to lighten the rifle of which the weight varies between 5lbs-5oz to 6lbs depending of configuration and caliber, allowing a less than 7bs scoped assembly.

-This rifle is made under estimate, following the specifications and options selected by the client.
-It is delivered in a carrying case with a technical Cordura carrying belt and guaranteed performance.
+Those technical rifles are made under estimate, following the specifications and options selected by the client.
+They are delivered in a carrying case with Cordura carrying belt and guaranteed performance.